rajeshr264/running_pe_quick_data/README.md

 3. Pick a *work-machine* (laptop/desktop/VM) to install Bolt on.
 This *work-machines* needs to have:
    - *Connection to the internet* to download Bolt & later the pe_quick_data module from the Puppet forge.
    - The *ssh private key file* & connectivity to remotely connect to the PE node.
-4. Check if the collected information is correct & that your *work-machine* can remotely connect to the PE node:
+4. Check if the collected information is correct & your *work-machine* can remotely connect to the PE node:
    - Type: `ssh -i <PE node ssh private key file path> <PE node user name>@<PE-FQDN> 'hostname'`
    - Eg:   `ssh -i  ~/keys/pe2018.pem centos@pe2018.example.com 'hostname'`
 5. Install Bolt : https://puppet.com/docs/bolt/latest/bolt_installing.html on your *work-machine*.